-The existing building is approved for seven housekeeping units (without a separate bathroom).
-At some point in the past, the building was converted to 11 self-contained dwelling units (each with a separate bathroom) and two housekeeping units, and the accessory building was converted into a dwelling unit totalling 14 dwelling units on the site.
+The existing building is approved for seven housekeeping units.
+At some point in the past, the building was renovated to accommodate 11 self-contained dwelling units (each with a separate bathroom), two housekeeping units, and the accessory building was converted into a dwelling unit totalling 14 dwelling units on the site.